Blendify/blender-manual/trunk/blender_docs/manual/render/layers/layers.rst

 .. figure:: /images/render_post-process_layers_panel.png

-   View Layer panel (shown here for the EEVEE render engine)
+   View Layer panel (shown here for the Eevee render engine)

 The Layer Panel shows the settings of the active View Layer.